On Your Own: Pro-level Autonomous Drone Racing in Uninstrumented Arenas: Racing Tracks

 \subsubsection{Motion Capture}

-The instrumented arena is equipped with a 32-camera Arqus A12 Qualisys MoCap system\footnote{\href{https://www.qualisys.com/cameras/arqus}{https://www.qualisys.com/cameras/arqus}}, capable of tracking the 6DoF poses of specified rigid bodies with millimeter-level precision at a frequency of 275Hz.
+The instrumented arena is equipped with a 32-camera Arqus A12 Qualisys MoCap system\footnote{\href{https://www.qualisys.com/cameras/arqus}{https://www.qualisys.com/cameras/arqus}}, capable of tracking the 6DoF poses of rigid bodies with millimeter-level precision at 275Hz.
 The drone presented in Sec.~\ref{sec:hardware} was outfitted with five 25mm markers, three on 3D-printed arm extensions, and two near the center of the frame.